 In some cases, the costs of caring for someone who has sustained spinal cord injury will go far beyond what a victim’s own insurance will provide.
 In these cases, a victim may want to speak with a paralysis lawyer about filing a lawsuit against a driver that caused the accident.
 The responsible, negligent driver’s insurance may provide an additional source of damages that a victim can recover from, in order to help afford the expenses of lifetime paralysis.

-The spinal cord injury lawyers at Preszler Law Firm can help you investigate your case and provide evidence to document your injuries and damages to an insurance company or a court.
+The spinal cord injury lawyers at Preszler Injury Lawyers can help you investigate your case and provide evidence to document your injuries and damages to an insurance company or a court.
 Call us today to discuss your injuries and your accident.